-- 1. What is meant by essentialism? - 2.
+- 1. What did Aristotle mean by an essence? - 2.
 What is meant by teleology? - 3.
-What was Hooke trying to figure out when he supplied air to the lungs of a dog through bellows and made a hole at the opposite end for the air to escape? - 4.
+What was one type of evidence Harvey invoked for circulation of blood? - 4.
 What did Hooke observe in the microscope that led him to use the name cell for cells? - 5.
 What problem did Schwann confront in attempting to extend the idea of cells as basic units to animals? - 6.
 What role did crystals play in Schwann's understanding of cells? - 7.
 What was meant by phlogiston and what phenomena was it used to explain? - 8.
 How was fermentation understood prior to the discovery of yeast? - 9.
 What view were Wohler and Liebig making fun of when they satirically proposed that yeast have bladders that look like champagne bottles and proposed "these infusoria gobble sugar, and discharge ethyl alcohol from the intestine and carbon dioxide from the urinary organs." - 10.
 According to Liebig, what distinguishes the chemical reactions occurring in plants and animals?
 What motivated him to make this distinction? - 11.
 What was meant by spontaneous generation?
 Why did it seem plausible? - 12.
 What led Buchner to propose the existence of zymase?
 What did he take it to be? - 13.
 What features of living organisms did Bichat point to as evidence that living organisms could not be understood mechanistically? - 14.
 What surprising discovery did Bernard make when he tried to find the locus of the decomposition of sugar in animals? - 15.
 What role did the commitment to determinism play in Bernard's experimental science? - 16.
 What does Bernard mean by an "internal environment"? - 17.
 What is Paley's watchmaker argument? - 18.
 What was the basis for Cuvier making the claim "Give me one bone, and I can reconstruct the entire organism"? - 19.
 What about Lamarck's conception of evolution makes it progressive? - 20.
 Explain what was meant by transmutation of species. - 21.
-What is Lyell's uniformitarian principle?
+What is Lyell's uniformitarian principle? - 22.
+What role does artificial selection play in Darwin's account of evolution? - 23.
+Why is variation so important to Darwin's proposed explanation of evolution?

-- 22. What role does artificial selection play in Darwin's account of evolution? - 23.
-Why is variation so important to Darwin's proposed explanation of evolution? - 24.
-What does Darwin mean by the "struggle for existence"? - 25.
+- 24. What does Darwin mean by the "struggle for existence"? - 25.
 What, for Darwin, is the relation between species and varieties? - 26.
 Why was Darwin so concerned about how old the earth might be? - 27.
 Why would blending inheritance be a problem for Darwin's account of the origin of species? - 28.
 What does "phylogeny recapitulates ontogeny" mean? - 29.
 What is Galton's principle of regression to the mean? - 30.
 What is eugenics?